 Double-check held partitions against zookeeper

-True if the partitions held by this consumer are the ones that zookeeper thinks it’s holding, else False.
+Ensure that the partitions held by this consumer are the ones that zookeeper thinks it’s holding.
+If not, rebalance.

 Decide which partitions belong to this consumer.

 Uses the consumer rebalancing algorithm described here http://kafka.apache.org/documentation.html

 It is very important that the participants array is sorted, since this algorithm runs on each consumer and indexes into the same array.
 The same array index operation must return the same result on each consumer.

 Parameters: participants (Iterable of str) – Sorted list of ids of all other consumers in this consumer group.